Aarón Anselmino: Chelsea

 On 8 August 2024, Anselmino signed for Premier League club Chelsea on a seven-year contract for a reported fee of £15.6 million, remaining with Boca Juniors on a twelve-month loan deal.
 In December 2024 it was announced that Anselmino would return to Chelsea in January 2025.
 He was recalled from loan on 3 January 2025.
 On 28 June 2025, Anselmino made his Chelsea debut in a 4–1 win against Benfica in the round of 16 of the 2025 FIFA Club World Cup, coming on as a substitute in the final minutes of extra time.

-Borussia Dortmund loan
+Loan to Borussia Dortmund

 On 27 August 2025, Anselmino signed for Bundesliga club Borussia Dortmund on a season long loan deal.
+Later that year, on 29 November, he netted his first goal in a 2–1 away victory over Bayer Leverkusen.
+He was recalled by Chelsea on 26 January 2026.

+Loan to Strasbourg

+On 2 February 2026, Anselmino signed for Ligue 1 club Strasbourg on loan for the remainder of the season.

 Style of play

-Anselmino mainly operates as a defender and has been described as a "tower that clears everything head-on and almost always prevails in one-on-one situations".
+Anselmino mainly operates as a central defender and has been described as a "tower that clears everything head-on and almost always prevails in one-on-one situations".

 Personal life

 Anselmino is a native of Bernardo Larroudé, Argentina.